Three Months Without Alcohol: Thoughts, Feelings and Reflections

 I’m keen to continue this for as long as possible, whether that be a matter of months, or years.

-I do have a voucher to Milk the Cow here in Melbourne that I’ll have to use at some point, but I’m trying to stretch out this break for as long as possible in the interim!
+I do have a voucher for Milk the Cow, a wine and cheese bar here in Melbourne that I’ll have to use at some point, but I’m trying to stretch out this break for as long as possible in the interim!